GDP-ADMIN/glair-vision-java/README.md

 1. Can this SDK be used in an Android Studio project?
    - Yes, you can include this SDK as a dependency in your `build.gradle` (or `build.gradle.kts`) file.
+   - This SDK is tested on Android API Level 24+.
    - Any project that can use dependencies from the Maven Central Repository and is running on Java 8 or higher can utilize this SDK.

 ---